Ray Enright

-Ray Enright (March 25, 1896 - April 3, 1965) was an American film director.
-He directed 73 films between 1927 and 1953, many of them for Warner Bros.
-He oversaw comedy films like Joe E. Brown vehicles, five of the six informal pairings of Joan Blondell and Glenda Farrell, and later directed a number of Westerns, many featuring Randolph Scott.
-Enright was born in Anderson, Indiana.
-He served in the U.S. Army Signal Corps in France during the First World War.
-Enright died in Hollywood, California, from a heart attack.
+Ray Enright (March 25, 1896 - April 3, 1965) was an American film director and screenwriter who directed 73 films between 1927 and 1953, many of them for Warner Bros.
+He directed comedy films such as Joe E. Brown vehicles, five of the six informal pairings of Joan Blondell and Glenda Farrell and numerous Westerns, many featuring Randolph Scott.

+Enright was born in Anderson, Indiana, and served in the U.S. Army Signal Corps in France during the World War I. Enright died in Hollywood, California, from a heart attack on April 3, 1965.